viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 ### ConcurrentMerge

-Merges multiple async sequences into a single async sequence, iteration the sequences in parallel, and returning values when they are received.
+Merges multiple async sequences into a single async sequence, iterating the sequences in parallel and returning values as they are received.

 This method has 3 overloads.